thingswebuilt/thingswebuilt-site/content/posts/application.md

 > Hot-swappable batteries, so no need to stop or power down for battery charging/changing.
 Auxiliary power port so can be run continuously in tethered mode with no recharging or battery changing required.
 > Two fuses/removable links, so logic and drive power can be protected and enabled separately.
 >
-> Software: Separated architectural units.
+> **Software:** Separated architectural units.
 Fast IMU/encoder feedback with continuous location estimation, and route planning algorithms.
 Automated hardware self-test.
 >
 > Attachments for challenges:
-> Lava Palaver: Base robot.
+> **Lava Palaver:** Base robot.
 Eco-disaster: a barrel categorisation, segregation and storage system below the robot, so that all collected barrels of each type are deposited in one go at the end of the run.
-> Escape route: standard sensor configuration, no attachment.
+> **Escape route:** standard sensor configuration, no attachment.
-> Minesweeper: downward facing light sensors on each corner to detect lit panels as quickly as possible.
+> **Minesweeper:** downward facing light sensors on each corner to detect lit panels as quickly as possible.
-> Zombie Apocalypse: will have a flywheel based soft foam ball launcher with vision based auto aiming supported by a pan and tilt servos.
+> **Zombie Apocalypse:** will have a flywheel based soft foam ball launcher with vision based auto aiming supported by a pan and tilt servos.
-> Pi Noon: a flashing Infrared headlight attachment, with the flashing in sync with the camera frame rate, so we can do crude depth perception based on the change in brightness with/without headlight, and so accurately detect the opponents balloons.
+> **Pi Noon:** a flashing Infrared headlight attachment, with the flashing in sync with the camera frame rate, so we can do crude depth perception based on the change in brightness with/without headlight, and so accurately detect the opponents balloons.
-> Obstacle course: standard sensor arrangement.
+> **Obstacle course**: standard sensor arrangement.

 **What robotics experience do you have?**